jensepas/mso-ai-meta-description/readme.md

 ### Manual Installation (FTP)

 1. Unzip the plugin.
-2. Upload the `mso-meta-description` folder to `/wp-content/plugins/`.
+2. Upload the `mso-ai-meta-description` folder to `/wp-content/plugins/`.
 3. Go to **Plugins > Installed Plugins** and **Activate** it.

 ---